Share

 The system adapts, but at a cost.

 Chronic fear changes not just behavior, but biology.
 Hormones shift.
 Cells respond differently.
-Even gene expression can be affected.
+Even genes change.
+What was meant to protect begins to damage.

 Fear narrows perception.
 It distorts judgment.
 It interrupts clarity.